About the Regional Infectious Diseases Unit (RIDU)

 • Referrals for consideration of Infectious Diseases admission/transfer

-• Patients presenting with fever or other infective symptoms following travel
+• Individuals presenting with fever or other infective symptoms following travel

-• Patients in whom a bedside infection consult service review is required (this can be requested through any infection specialist).
+• Individuals for whom a bedside infection consult service review is required (this can be requested through any infection specialist).

-• Invasive/severe infection with difficult to treat or unusual organisms where treatment regimens are not well-established or infection specialist assessment of source/disseminated infection would be beneficial
+• Individuals with invasive/severe infection with difficult-to-treat or unusual organisms where treatment regimens are not well-established or infection specialist assessment of source/disseminated infection would be beneficial

-• Patients with suspected or confirmed tropical infections
+• Individuals with suspected or confirmed tropical infections

-• Clinical advice for people who are living with HIV who are inpatients
+• Clinical advice for inpatients who are living with HIV

 • Advice on treatment of inpatients with confirmed COVID-19